 ISPs react differently to receiving large volume of emails from one common source.
 Some of the ISPs levy permanent or temporary sending volume restrictions.

-Most of the ESPs prefer controlling down the sending time.
-Slowing or throttling down mass campaign helps to differentiate the authentic batch of email from getting tagged as spammy content.
-Throttling is a good practice to make sure that all your emails are delivered safely to your user’s inbox helping to maintain your sender reputation.
+Most of the ESPs prefer controlling the sending time.
+If you slow down large campaigns, it will help to prevent batches of email from being tagged as spam.
+Throttling by the ESP is a good practice to make sure that all your emails are delivered safely to your user’s inbox.
+This helps you maintain your sender reputation.

-Most of these throttling are temporary and the possible reasons are either you’re sending too many emails to a receiver/receiving domain or some of the recipients have started marking the email as spam.
-Hence, the ISPs temporarily start refusing to send more emails, until they see how the existing recipients are responding.
-If the response seems positive, you can expect the throttle to get removed soon for your next batch of emails.
+Most throttling is temporary and the possible reasons include sending too many emails to a receiver/receiving domain or multiple recipients have marked the email as spam.
+The ISPs temporarily refuse to send more emails, until they see how the existing recipients are responding.
+If the response seems positive, you can expect the throttle to be removed for your next batch of emails.

 How email throttle is different from deferrals?

-But they promised that they’ll deliver a million emails in a go..
+But they promised that they'll deliver a million emails immediately..